cbor-wg/CBORbis/j.md

-using that extension can be passed to or from the application by representing them at the interface to the application within the basic generic data model, i.e., as generic values of a simple type or generic tags.
+using that extension can be passed to or from the application by representing them at the interface to the application within the basic generic data model, i.e., as generic values of a simple type or generic tagged items.

-In other words, the basic generic data model is stable as defined in this document, while the extended generic data model expands by the registration of new simple values or tag numbers, but never shrinks.
+In other words, the basic generic data model is stable as defined in this document, while the extended generic data model expands by the registration of new simple values or tags, but never shrinks.

 While there is a strong expectation that generic encoders and decoders can represent `false`, `true`, and `null` (`undefined` is intentionally